Workshops and Groups

 Due to the nature and small size of the group, you may not be offered a place right away.

-Finding Your Voice (Social Anxiety)
+Finding your Voice (Social Anxiety)

 - To join: No pre-group consultation is necessary.
-Email the Counselling Service to check availability.

-- Next workshop date: TBC for Hilary Term
+- Next date:

 Dress for the outside taking into account local weather on the day, and wear suitable shoes.